Healthdirect Free Australian health advice you can count on.

 What is trans?

 Trans, transgender, and gender diverse are terms used to describe people with gender incongruence.
+That is their assigned sex at birth does not match their gender identity.
 These are umbrella terms.
 This means they cover a broad range of other identities, including binary and nonbinary genders.

 What is gender dysphoria?